Budget and 2050 Target Outcomes

 1. Medium-capacity electric vehicles, 2.
 Large-capacity renewable energy power generation systems, and 3.
 Power supplies for small-capacity data centers.

 Moreover, data flows are increasing rapidly (at an annual rate of approximately 30%), resulting in a steady expansion in the market for data center servers.
-Because of this rapid increase in large-scale data centers, power consumption for all data centers is expected to increase, and the current pace of technological evolution will not be able to keep pace with increases in power consumption.
+Because of this rapid increase in large-scale data centers, power consumption for all data centers is expected to increase, and thecurrent pace of power reduction of technological evolution will not be able to keep pace with increases in power consumption.

-The aim of this project, therefore, is by 2030 to: reduce the power loss of next-generation power semiconductors by more than 50%, reduce the cost of such semiconductors to a level similar to that of silicon(Si) power semiconductors, and improve data center efficiency by over 40%.
+The aim of this project, therefore, is by 2030 to: reduce the power loss of next-generation power semiconductors by more than 50%, reduce the cost of such semiconductors to a level similar to that of silicon(Si) power semiconductors, improve data center efficiency by over 40%, and develop edge computing technologies to achieve a 40% reduction in power consumption of the entire system.

 Project Features